vpavlenko/PythonSandboxSandbox/README.md

     "import urllib.request; print(urllib.request.urlopen('http://python.org/').read())"

+#### Spawning subprocesses

+Finally, let's make sure that the child process cannot spawn any subprocesses of its own.
+To test, let's just create a simple shell script `test.sh` that invokes `ls`:

+    #!/bin/sh
+    ls

+Let's run it in the sandbox:

+    ./safeexec --gid 2000 --cpu 6 --clock 4 --mem 250000 --uid 99 --exec ./test.sh

+It should fail with an error when trying to work.
+Woohoo!

 ### Testing the sandbox on the Web via CGI

 Now let's write a CGI script that allows the user to input arbitrary Python code and have it execute